joellawrence/joellawrence/README.md

 - @joellawrence
 - Joel Lawrence, Age 22
-- Studying @ MacEwan University
+- MacEwan University 2023 Graduate
 ----------------
 - getting the hang of this...